pocomane/brewed-in-the-apocalypse/bita.md

 ends.
 ```

-__Remove an harm__ - when you make some action that can cure or treat some
+__Remove an harm__ - when you, a protagonist, make some action that can cure or treat some
 status associated to one or more harm, the scenarist will tell you which harms
 can be potentially removed.
 If you are not satisfy, you can tell some other
 action the character does instead.
 If you are satisfied and you have to roll: